-Potential areas of native language interference in the acquisition of the pronunciation system in a foreign language are illustrated by native speakers of Cantonese and Japanese.
-Theoretical discussions and knowledge in JAPN2016.
-Comparative linguistics: Cantonese and Japanese I are used as a basis for training students to predict areas of interference in this interdisciplinary content course.
-Languages such as English, Mandarin, French and Korean will be cited for relevant reference.
-Assessment: 100% coursework (tutorial tasks, test, and a final project on pedagogy).
+This interdisciplinary content course will highlight potential areas of native language interference in the acquisition of a second or third language's pronunciation system using the difficulties encountered by native Cantonese and Japanese speakers when learning another language as an example.
+The course will use theoretical discussions and knowledge gained from JAPN2016.
+Comparative linguistics: Cantonese and Japanese I as a basis for training students to predict these areas of interference.
+Languages such as English, Mandarin, French and Korean will serve as references.

+Assessment: 100% coursework (tutorial tasks, test and a final project on pedagogy)